Creating the Next Generation of Leaders in Energy

-Students pursuing Track 2 – Non-Thesis in the Master of Science in Energy are free to select from the entire set of Elective Modules to design a custom array of courses.
-The Texas A&M Energy Institute suggests three Elective Course Themes in the following topical areas: Energy Digitization, Energy Policy and Management, and Sustainable Energy.
+Read more about the degree on the Master of Science in Energy (MSE) page.
+For additional information, visit the Curriculum and Modules page and learn more about the three suggested Elective Course Themes in the following topical areas: Energy Digitization, Energy Policy and Management, and Sustainable Energy.

 Face-to-Face or Fully Online

 The Texas A&M Energy Institute’s certificate program, the Certificate in Energy, is offered by taking 10 modules of the Master of Science in Energy (MSE) degree program either Face-to-Face in College Station, Texas or Online via distance learning.